Skip to content

 Can I get a loan when I’m unemployed?

-Your credit score is also key when it comes to being accepted for a loan.
+Your credit history is also key when it comes to being accepted for a loan.
 However, the loan you might get is likely to be smaller than those on offer to people in work and set at a higher interest rate.

 Can I get a loan when I’m claiming benefits?